|Guide||♦||20 Triplogs||Active Topic|

-Gear to acquire when the time is right and nature provides: walking stick(s).
+Gear to acquire when the time is right, and nature provides: walking stick(s).

 Meadow Canyon & the Rappels After you park your truck and reach the pond (see "Directions to trail" below) hike for about 20 minutes down a rocky streambed until you come to an intersection.
 At the intersection, turn left/downstream.
 You'll do a little boulder hopping and easy downclimbs for a bit until you reach an 80' dry fall.
 When facing the fall, you will see a relatively large tree to your left.
-This is the tree that we used for our webbing.
+We used this tree for our webbing.
 We used a 100 ft rope with a pull cord.
 Continuing down the canyon, you will enter a section where large boulders choke the canyon floor.
-Eventually you will reach a 45 foot dry fall for your rappelling pleasure.
+Eventually, you will reach a 45-foot dry fall for your rappelling pleasure.
 We used a large boulder for our webbing.
 When you are done with that, you are back to some more rock hopping.
 You will come upon another approximately 80ft steep, drop.
-One in our group simply scrambled down this drop, another rappelled about 1/3 of the way and then scrambled, and one used a hand line for about 1/3 of the way and then scrambled.
+One in our group simply scrambled down this drop, another rappelled about 1/3 of the way, and then scrambled, and one used a hand line for about 1/3 of the way and then scrambled.
 We recommend either rappelling at least part of the way or using a hand line part of the way.
-After this, you can secure your rappelling gear because you won't need it any more.
-The canyon will slot up moderately for a short while and pretty soon you will be splashing around in West Clear Creek (WCC).
+After this, you can secure your rappelling gear because you won't need it anymore.
+The canyon will slot up moderately for a short while, and pretty soon, you will be splashing around in West Clear Creek (WCC).
 You will have done about two miles at this point.

-The hike out of WCC is quite steep with about 800 ft of elevation gain in approximately 1/4 of a mile.
+Voyage Home The hike out of WCC is quite steep with about 800 ft of elevation gain in approximately 1/4 of a mile.
 It is relatively straight forward, but in one stretch, the ascent will open up a bit to the right.
 Stay left to stay on the trail.
 Once on the rim, when facing away from WCC, you will see power lines in the distance, perpendicular to you.
 You will be standing on a road.
 Follow the road as it heads up a slight incline and meanders to the right and diagonally toward the power lines.
-You'll walk along this road for quite a while among a seemingly never ending quilt of grass and junipers.
+You'll walk along this road for quite a while among a seemingly never-ending quilt of grass and junipers.
 Eventually, you will be walking parallel with/under the power lines.
 Follow this route to a small, wooded canyon (an eastern fork of Meadow Canyon).
 Drop into the canyon and then scramble back out.
 Soon you will see your truck by the gate.
 You have canyoneered, swum, and hiked about eight miles.